Well, if

 conditions)!

-I have never been to VP9 before and I was very
+I have never been to VP9 before and I was very happy to have

 an opportunity to combine business trip and pleasure, being able to